moha-tah/lvmh-careers-cli/README.md

 ISC

-## 🤝 Contribution
+## 🤝 Contributing

-Les contributions sont les bienvenues !
-N'hésitez pas à ouvrir une issue ou une pull request.
+Contributions are welcome!
+Feel free to open an issue or a pull request.